enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ![CFN](../images/01-cfn-06.png)

-Once your stack has successfully completed, navigate to the `Outputs` tab of your stack where you find an `WebApplication` includes CloudFront Domain name.
-Type this URL in your broswer and check your Bookstore application.
+Once your stack has successfully completed, navigate to the `Outputs` tab of your stack where you can find an `WebApplication` output that includes a CloudFront Domain name.
+Type this URL in your browser and check your Bookstore application.

 ```
 https://d1zltjarei3438.cloudfront.net/